jrmils89/unity-project/README.md

 - Concepts that receive the most stars are displayed first
 - Users can either upload images they make outside the application or they can create a flow chart using the application's basic flow chart maker and upload that image
 - Admin users are able to manage the content and users on the site.
 This allows them to approve concepts and make other users admin users.
+- Images are stored using the ospry.io library.
+This all happens client side and to scale a better solution would be needed.

 ## Contributors